ExoOnix/ExoOnix/README.md

 I'm always eager to expand my knowledge and explore new technologies.
 Feel free to connect with me to discuss exciting opportunities or to collaborate on interesting projects.

-- 🔭 I’m currently working on Unity World at War project.
+- 🔭 I’m currently working on Unity World at War project(Political video game).
 - 🌱 I’m currently learning full stack development using MERN.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->